Cave Story/Nintendo Switch version

 - "Famitracks" is added as a soundtrack option, created by composer RushJet1.
 This soundtrack uses an NES-style rearrangement of the soundtrack made using the tracker program Famitracker (hence the name).
 A select number of tracks from this variant are included on the Mini CD packaged with physical copies of the game.
 You can listen to the soundtrack here.

 - "Ridiculon" is later added as a soundtrack option during Co-op Update, created by the guys behind The Binding of Isaac: Rebirth and Super Meat Boy's (PS4/Switch) soundtrack with the same name.
-This tracks feature heavy guitar and drums.
+This track features heavy guitar and drums.

 - Wide-screen is supported, similar to the 3DS releases.